ericallenpaul/TeamRoster-Json/README.md

 Since these are going to act as my database I am selecting the "Copy if newer" option.
-This will now cause the Data folder to be included alnongside our exe when we run or publish the app.
+This will now cause the Data folder to be included alongside our exe when we run or publish the app.

 Now I'll add my classes to my models project.
 Again this is a right-click but this time on the project